Skip to main content

 Turn recordingManual git commit or wrapper scriptsAutomatic on each turn end

-Agent isolationBranches (diverge, need merging)Stacks (views of same graph, zero-orphan cleanup)
+Agent isolationBranches (diverge, need merging)Views (filtered perspectives on same graph, zero-orphan cleanup)

 Conflict granularityWhole linesToken-level (two agents editing different tokens on same line merge cleanly)